[Coronavirus] EU defends all vaccines, amid lower AstraZeneca take-up

 For example, two of 21 healthcare regions in Sweden had to pause vaccinations of their staff when a quarter called in sick after being vaccinated with the AstraZeneca shot.

-In Germany, meanwhile, only some 87,000 of the 736,800 AstraZeneca vaccine doses received so far have been used, according to the Robert Koch Institute.
+In Germany, meanwhile, only some 187,000 of the 1.5 million AstraZeneca vaccine doses received so far have been used, according to the Robert Koch Institute.

 And experts warned that the country's vaccine schedule could be pushed back by up to two months if the AstraZeneca jab is not widely accepted.